After entering, you will be contacted by the team with further information about the process, and to set up a time for the First Round Judges visit.

 Following the judges visits with all entrants, you will be advised of the outcome of your judges visit.

-The judging to select the winner from the finalists will take place in late March/early April and the process involves:
+The judging to select the winner from the finalists will take place in late March/early April.

 Judging will be based on: